Using SLA alerting to build a 2-tier monitoring system

 • The concepts of SLA alerting can be leveraged to design a 2-tier monitoring system, where a first alert is emitted when TrackMe entities switch to a red state, and a second independent alert is emitted when the SLA is breached.

-• This can be translated in “alert: this TrackMe entity is red!”, then later on “alert: This entity has now spent too long in alert and is breaching its SLA!”.
+• This can be translated as “alert: this TrackMe entity is red!”, then later on “alert: This entity has now spent too long in alert and is breaching its SLA!”.

 • Entities are associated with a given SLA class, each SLA class has a threshold in seconds and a numerical rank value.